Icradle-Innovations-Ltd/RemoteSensingAnalyzer/README.md

    - If you encounter this warning, run `python fix_streamlit_config.py`

 9. **Netlify Deployment Issues**:
-   - Error message: `python-build: definition not found: python-3.9`
+   - Error message: `python-build: definition not found: python-3.9` or `404 (Not Found)`
-   - This is caused by Netlify trying to use a Python version that isn't available
+   - These issues are caused by Netlify configuration problems
    - The repository now includes a completely static approach for Netlify:
-     - `netlify.toml`: Specifies no build command and redirect rules
+     - `netlify.toml`: Specifies no build command and the public directory
-     - `index.html`: A static HTML page that redirects to the Render deployment
+     - `public/index.html`: A static HTML page that redirects to the Render deployment
+     - `public/_redirects`: A Netlify-specific file that handles redirects
    - This approach avoids all dependency issues by not using any build process
    - If you encounter deployment issues:
      - Make sure you're using the latest `netlify.toml` configuration
-     - Remove any Python version files (`.python-version`, `runtime.txt`)
+     - Check that the `public` directory exists and contains `index.html` and `_redirects`
-     - Set the publish directory to `.` (root) in the Netlify dashboard
+     - Set the publish directory to `public` in the Netlify dashboard
+     - Try clearing the Netlify cache and redeploying

 ### Git Commands for Contributing